Aphthous Stomatitis: Causes, Facts, Stats and New Research for Dental Professionals

 Most dentists already have an assortment of recommended treatments for aphthous stomatitis, and products on hand to provide for their patients.

-For faster and more substantial and effective pain relief and wound healing, interventions are generally aimed at topical application.
+For faster and more substantial and effective pain relief and wound healing, interventions are generally aimed at the application of topical products.
 There are a number of products that can help.
 Our GUM AftaClear line provides immediate relief and accelerates the healing of aphthous stomatitis thanks to a unique combination of ingredients.
 GUM AftaClear products are available in three different versions to suit patient preferences:

 - Spray GUM AftaClear: ideal for specific site application and for the acute treatment of the canker sores, orthodontic abrasions, denture irritations, minor burns or other small lesions of the mouth

 - Gel GUM AftaClear: ideal for the acute treatment of the canker sores, irritations, minor burns or other small lesions of the mouth

 - Mouthwash GUM AftaClear: ideal to prevent the recurrence and/or progression of of the canker sores, orthodontic abrasions, denture irritations, minor burns or other small lesions of the mouth.